Flake34/DBM/README.md

 - **Canvas Generate Progress Bar** Generate to basic progress bar or circle progress bar
 - **Canvas Save Image** Save canvas image to local and turn to image url for other actions
 - **Canvas Image Filter** Add filter with value to image
+- **Convert Text to List** Directly convert text to list with separator
 ## Raw Data Function
 - **curse_word_detect_event** This event will detect all message send by all of member and then detect if include in the `curse list`
 - **rank_command** Require mod `Store Member Data List` A rank system allow find the command author `xp` data and rank in global